ArmandoCaldera/object_detecting_elmo/README.md

 - **Raspberry Pi 4**: real-time object detection (OpenCV DNN) + plays an associated audio clip (ELMO voiceline) when supported objects are detected.
 - **TM4C123 (Tiva C LaunchPad)**: motor control + ultrasonic obstacle avoidance + OLED status display.

-> The subsystems run concurrently and independently (UART was planned but not completed).

 ---

 ## Demo Summary (What it does)